lraiff/dSign/README.md

 # dSign
 Final Project for EC552

 dSign is locally run software for designing an encrypted DNA signature.
-The software allows for secure sharing and allows you to place your signature in any sequence you input.
+This web-based software allows for secure sharing and allows you to place your signature in any sequence you input.
 The software is designed with the intention of being open source and of accessing a remote database.
 However, due to the developers' limited resources we currently are not hosting a remote database.
-So, utilize dSign's features follow to Installation Instructions to run the software locally.
+So, to utilize dSign's features follow to Installation Instructions to run the software locally.
+And then follow the webpage Instructions to generate encrypted signatures and sequences.

 ## Installation Instructions: